zeljkofilipin/filipin.eu/_posts/2020/2020-09-24-gsoc-june-august-2020.md

 ### Upstream

 To help with debugging, Soham worked on recording videos of all test runs.
 We had a framework that works only on Linux.
-He found an NPM package that works on all platforms, [wdio-video-reporter](https://www.npmjs.com/package/wdio-video-reporter).
+He found an npm package that works on all platforms, [wdio-video-reporter](https://www.npmjs.com/package/wdio-video-reporter).
 When we discovered it supports only WebdriverIO v5 he contributed a [patch](https://github.com/presidenten/wdio-video-reporter/pull/44) to the package to make it work with v6.

 ### Badges